Brendon Ayanbadejo: Baltimore Ravens (second stint)

 On March 6, 2008, Ayanbadejo signed a four-year, $4.9 million contract with the Baltimore Ravens.
 The contract included a $1.9 million signing bonus.
 He again made the Pro Bowl that season for his special teams contributions.
 In 2009, Ayanbadejo began to contribute more on the Ravens defense.
 In week three against the Cleveland Browns, Ayanbadejo recorded six tackles, one of which was for a loss, a sack, and an interception.
 For his effort, he was awarded AFC Defensive Player of the Week (Week 3).
 In week 4 against the Patriots, Brendon tore a quadriceps muscle.
-He said after the game he could miss the rest of the year and was placed on the Injured Reserve list two days later.
+He said after the game he could miss the rest of the year and was placed on the injured reserve list two days later.

 On October 24, 2011, Ayanbadejo was ejected from a game for striking Jacksonville Jaguars offensive lineman Guy Whimper in the face.

 In 2013, Ayanbadejo helped the Ravens defeat Indianapolis and Denver in the playoffs, and move on to defeat the New England Patriots in the AFC Championship game.
-The Ravens' season culminated in New Orleans on February 3, 2013, when they defeated the San Francisco 49ers 34–31 in Super Bowl XLVII, becoming two-time Super Bowl champions.
-He never started a single game for the Ravens during the 2012 season, spending most of his time on special teams.
+The Ravens' season culminated in New Orleans on February 3, 2013, when they defeated the San Francisco 49ers 34–31 in Super Bowl XLVII, making Ayanbadejo a Super Bowl champion.
+He started only three games for the Ravens during the 2012 season, spending most of his time on special teams.

 Ayanbadejo was released by the Ravens on April 3, 2013.